Solar panel dimensions and output

 - polycrystalline silicon,

 - Thin-film solar substrates.

-Generally, monocrystalline panels are the most efficient panels, and so, they don’t need to be huge dimension-wise.
+Generally, monocrystalline panels are the most efficient panels, so, they don’t need to be huge dimension-wise.
 They offer the best watts per square meter.

 Polycrystalline panels are usually less efficient and thus require extra space to achieve a defined output goal.
 Its watt per square meter is low, and so, its dimension has to be big.